Hua Luogeng: Later career in China (1950–1985)

 Back in China, Hua threw himself into educational reform and the organization of mathematical activity at the graduate level, in the schools, and among workers in the burgeoning industry.
 In July 1952 the Mathematical Institute of the Chinese Academy of Sciences (CAS) came into being, with Hua as its first director.
-The following year he was one of a 26-member delegation from CAS to visit the Soviet Union in order to establish links with Russian science.
-Later, he was the first Chair of the Department of Mathematics and Vice President of University of Science & Technology of China (USTC), a new type of Chinese university established by CAS in 1958, which was aimed at fostering skilled researchers necessary for the economic development, defense and education in science and technology.
+In 1953, he was one of a 26-member delegation from CAS to visit the Soviet Union to establish links with Russian science.
+Later, he was the first chair of the Department of Mathematics and Vice President of University of Science & Technology of China (USTC), a new type of Chinese university established by CAS in 1958, aimed at fostering skilled researchers necessary for the economic development, defense and education in science and technology.

 Despite his many teaching and administrative duties, Hua remained active in research and continued to write, not only on topics that had engaged him before but also in areas that were new to him or had been only lightly touched on before.
-In 1956, his voluminous text, Introduction to Number Theory, appeared, and later it was published in English by Springer.
+In 1956, his voluminous text Introduction to Number Theory appeared.
+It was later published in English by Springer.
 Harmonic Analysis of Functions of Several Complex Variables in the Classical Domains came out in 1958 and was translated into Russian in the same year, followed by an English translation by the American Mathematical Society in 1963.

 Outside of pure math, Hua first proposed in 1952 the development of China's electronic computer, and in early 1953, an initial research team for this project was formed under Hua's leadership by the Mathematical Institute of the Chinese Academy of Sciences.